awsdocs/aws-cost-management-user-guide/doc_source/edit-aispl-payment-method.md

 1. In the navigation pane, choose **Payment Methods**\.

-1. Above your credit cards, clear the **Reccuring payments for default payments enabled\.** check box\.
+1. Above your credit cards, clear the **Recurring payments for default payments enabled\.** check box\.

 1. In the **Are you sure?** dialog box, choose **Yes**\.